pivcec/distributed-delivery/Instructions.md

 ## Important Notes

-- Mock API server has been updated to allow for CORS requests
+- Mock API server has been updated to allow for CORS requests: https://github.com/pivcec/distributed-delivery-backend

 - Nov 1st to Nov 15th will provide data